What is heart catheterisation?

 - Radiographers will help to optimise the quality of images taken and take care of the radiation used in the procedure.

 More complex cases may need more than one cardiologist.
-Professor Qureshi, Professor Rosenthal and Dr Morgan work together as a team.
+Professor Qureshi, Professor Rosenthal and Dr Jones work together as a team.
 Our dedicated nurse practitioner, Soodevi Boolkah is also involved in many cases and coordinates the supply for the complex procedures.

 In some cases we may need to perform a catheterisation and surgery at the same time.
 This is called a hybrid procedure and is used to treat very complex congenital heart disease, especially in very small children.
 We perform an increasing number of these procedures, and have performed the highest number of these interventions on selected patients with hypoplastic left heart syndrome.
 Our centre is developing this service further for various conditions.

 The catheter laboratory at Evelina London Children’s Hospital was installed in 2005 and completely refurbished in 2015.
 Using the most up-to-date technology allows us to get as much information as possible to plan your child’s care.